A Ray Of Hope

 Inspired by Karen Williams of Librotas, my client in 2009 and now good friend, collaboration partner and book mentor, I have been encouraged to write about my experiences, my journey and my processes.
 In doing so I have discovered yet another way of hearing and understanding myself and I love that it also inspires others to get to know like and trust their own process or borrow mine.

 I wrote and published my first book, Manage Your Critic: From Overwhelm to Clarity in 7 Steps, in 2016, which focuses on the process that I learned when I trained as a coach working one to one.
-By mapping out how the kind of listening I was doing helped my clients transform overwhelm into clarity it not only helped others it also provided me with a valuable resource that I still use today.
+By mapping out how the kind of listening I was doing helped my clients transform overwhelm into clarity.
+Understanding my own process has proven to be a valuable resource that I still use today.

 I share what I believe the six core skills to be and how using those skills to model what you need to work, learn and live at your best can make sense of so many of the things that cause us frustration.
 I also share the five most common causes of frustration that I have heard over the years and so I will be sharing stories, strategies and coaching questions to help the reader reflect on things like: